 The goal here is to gather as much information about a process as you can.
 This often entails interviewing key stakeholders and walking through a process yourself to identify where bottlenecks occur.

 The Model stage involves modeling improvements to a process.
-BPM software is a must in this stage, as it facilitates process modeling and makes it easier to add new steps.
+BPM software is a must in this stage, as it facilitates workflow modeling and makes it easier to add new steps.

 For example, if employees have to chase down managers for approvals, you can create a workflow that automatically routes forms to the right people.